 Please see below important measures in line with UK Athletics and local government guidance that we have implemented to ensure the safety of all participants on race day.
 It is important that participants and spectators should adhere to any relevant COVID-19 safety measures in place at the event, including observing directions given by marshals.

 - Under no circumstances swap your number or give your place to another participant.

-- All runners are expected to travel to the event responsibly and follow social distancing and protection guidance.
+- All runners are expected to travel to the event responsibly and safely.
+Please allow extra time to arrive at the event.

 - Runners, volunteers and any spectators attending the event are encouraged to bring their own hand sanitisers (min 70% alcohol) in case it is required at any time.
 We will be providing hand sanitiser points in the Race Village and at the finish.

 - There will be no race pack collection point as all race packs are being posted out.
-If you have an issue with your race number such as it being damaged or lost, you must contact the Race Team at firstname.lastname@example.org by 8pm on Saturday 14th November.
-We will not be dealing with reissuing damaged or lost race packs on race day.
+If you have an issue with your race number such as it being damaged or lost, you must contact the Race Team at email@example.com by 8pm on Saturday 13th November.

 - There will be an Information Point within the Race Village on race day only for urgent matters.
-A queuing system and 2-metre control measures will be in place.
 Please read the full information in the event guide and come prepared.

-- There will be no music at the event this year.
+- There will be no baggage drop facilities in the Race Village this year.

 - Please follow all signage and instructions from the marshals.